apache/ozone/hadoop-hdds/docs/content/feature/S3-Multi-Tenancy-Setup.md

 First make sure ACL is enabled, and `RangerOzoneAuthorizer` is the effective ACL authorizer implementation in-use for Ozone.
 If that is not the case, [follow this]({{< ref "security/SecurityWithRanger.md" >}}).

-Then add the following configs to Ozone Managers' `ozone-site.xml`:
+Then add the following configs to all Ozone Managers' `ozone-site.xml`:

 ```xml
 <property>